Rogreis/UbStudyHelpMAUI/help/menubar.md

 ### Navigating the Menu Bar

 To use the menu bar, simply click on the desired option.
 The corresponding feature will open in the main window of the app.
-To return to the previous view, click the "Back" button, usually located in the top-left corner of the app.

 ### Tips for Using the Menu Bar